-Committee Functions and Terms of Reference Delegated Functions Town and Parish Councils' Standards Sub-Committee To advise and assist Town and Parish Councils and Councillors to maintain high standards of conduct and to make recommendations to Parish and Town Councils on improving standards or actions following a finding of a failure by a Town or Parish Councillor to comply with its Code of Conduct.
-Delegation to Monitoring Officer: 1.
-Deal with complaints against Members and co-opted Members of the Council and/or any Proceedings: 1.
-To conduct proceedings in accordance with the Complaints Procedure, giving due consideration to the Monitoring Officer's advice and guidance, and following the principles of natural justice and innocent until proven otherwise; Town or Parish Council in the Tendring District alleging a breach of the Members' Code of Conduct of the Council/Town or Parish Council ("Code") in accordance with the Complaints Procedure.
-To receive referrals from the Monitoring Officer into allegations of misconduct in accordance with the assessment criteria and Complaints Procedure; To hear and determine complaints about Town and Parish Council Members and Co-opted Members referred to it by the Monitoring Officer; and; 2.
-Assess complaints in accordance with the Assessment Criteria and may consult with a duly appointed Independent Person and determine whether Any determination by the Sub-Committee which is contrary to the recommendations of the Monitoring Officer will include detailed reasons.
-The decision of the Sub-Committee will also be reported to the next meeting of full Council. the complaint: Merits no further action Merits early informal conciliation Merits further investigation Should due to exceptional circumstances be referred to the Standards Committee or Sub-Committee for consideration for further investigation.

-- 3. Determine the format of the Complaints
+Committee Functions and Terms of Reference Delegated Functions Town and To advise and assist Town and Parish Councils Delegation to Parish and Councillors to maintain high standards of Monitoring Officer: Councils' conduct and to make recommendations to 1 Deal with complaints Standards Parish and Town Councils on improving 1.
+Deal with complaints Sub- standards or actions following a finding of a against Members and co-opted Committee failure by a Town or Parish Councillor to comply Members of the with its Code of Conduct.
+Council and/or any Proceedings: Town or Parish To conduct proceedings in accordance with the Complaints Procedure, giving due consideration to the Monitoring Officer's advice and guidance, and following the principles of natural justice and innocent until proven otherwise; To receive referrals from the Monitoring Officer into allegations of misconduct in accordance with the assessment criteria and Complaints Procedure; Council in the Tendring District alleging a breach of the Members' Code of Conduct of the Council/Town or Parish Council ("Code") in accordance with the Complaints Procedure.
+3. To hear and determine complaints about Town and Parish Council Members and Co- opted Members referred to it by the Monitoring Officer; and; Assess complaints in accordance with the Assessment Criteria and may consult with a duly appointed Independent Person and determine whether 4.
+Any determination by the Sub-Committee the complaint: which is contrary to the recommendations of the Monitoring Officer will include detailed reasons.
+The decision of the Sub-Committee will also be reported to the next meeting of full Council.
+Merits no further action Merits early informal conciliation Merits further investigation Should due to exceptional circumstances be referred to the Standards Committee or Sub- Committee for consideration for further investigation Determine the format of the Complaints L 20

+r

+Form, Decision

-Form, Decision Notices and Procedure
+Notices and

+Procedure

-Flowchart and review where necessary.
+Flowchart and review

+where necessary.

+4. Commission external

+resources to

+investigate,

+undertake

+consultation with an

+Independent Person

-- 4. Commission external resources to investigate, undertake consultation with an Independent Person and report on any complaints relating to Member Conduct.
+and report on any

-- 5. Submit reports to the Standards Committee or Sub-Committee on the actions taken under these delegated powers and to provide advice and support making recommendations to the relevant Committee on any matters relating to the promotion and maintenance of high standards of conduct.
+complaints relating to

+Member Conduct.

+5. Submit reports to the

+•.
+Standards

+Committee or Sub-

+Committee on the

+actions taken under

+these delegated

+powers and to

+provide advice and

+support making

+recommendations to

+the relevant

+Committee on any

+matters relating

+to the promotion and

+maintenance of high

+standards of conduct.